nastaraan/test2/README.md

 # Class Time and Location:
 Sunday and Tuesday 10:30-12:00 AM
-Wednesday 1:00-3:00 PM
+* Wednesday 1:00-3:00 PM

-The class is held virtually.
-To access the link to the class, please refer to * [**Courseware**](https://nastaraan.github.io/test2/).
+The class is being held virtually.
+To access the link to the class, please refer to [**your courseware**](https://nastaraan.github.io/test2/).

 ## Welcome to GitHub Pages